Samarthjadhavsj/Livestock-Ownership-Management-System/README.md

 - `static/` – Contains all static files such as CSS, JavaScript, images, and other assets used for the frontend design.
 - `templates/` – Contains HTML templates rendered by Flask for the web pages.
-- `Livestock-Report.pdf` – The complete project report document.
+- `Livestock-Report.pdf/` – The complete project report document.
-- `main.py` – The main Python application file; serves as the entry point for the Flask server.
+- `main.py/` – The main Python application file; serves as the entry point for the Flask server.
-- `farmers.sql` – MySQL database file containing tables and initial data for the project.
+- `farmers.sql/` – MySQL database file containing tables and initial data for the project.
-- `README.md` – This README file describing the project, its setup, and usage.
+- `README.md/` – This README file describing the project, its setup, and usage.